atakanaltok/awesome-useful-websites/README.md

 - <https://www.figr.app/> - Google Docs + Calculator = Personal finances
 - <https://app.livefortunately.com/> - Plan for a better financial future.
 Create a complete financial plan to make the most of your money

-### Freelancing

-- <https://www.fiverr.com/> - Find the perfect freelance services for your business
-- <https://www.upwork.com/> - Hire freelancers and get freelancers jobs online

 ### Patents

 - <https://worldwide.espacenet.com/> - Free access to over 130 million patent documents

-### Networking

 - <https://patents.google.com/> - Search and read the full text of patents from around the world
-- <https://alias.co/> - Stay up to date with the best of the bests
 - <https://patentscope.wipo.int/search/en/search.jsf> - Search 105 million patent documents including 4.3 million published international patent applications (PCT)
-- <https://littlesis.org/> - Free database of who-knows-who at the heights of business and government

 ### Marketing